-The wheek is a short, squeaky noise and often happens at dinner time, when cavy hears the hay coming.
-It's often accompanied by some popcorning, and the whole scene is pretty darn adorable.
+The wheek is a short, squeaky noise and often happens at dinner time when piggie hears the hay coming.
+It's often accompanied by some popcorning, and the whole scene is pretty darn adorable. .
 Here’s an example.

 Chirping sounds just like a bird chirping.
 (Take a listen here.)
-This is not a well understood sound, and really isn’t heard often.
-It has been heard at several unrelated times (interest in something new, uncertainty in a new environment) and may also have something to do with sows feeding baby piggies.
+This is not a well-understood sound and really isn’t heard often.
+However, it has been heard several unrelated times (interest in something new, uncertainty in a new environment).
+It may also have something to do with sows feeding baby piggies.

 This may be accompanied by the head toss.
-Chattering can become louder and more angry, and at its worst, is accompanied by raised hackles, rumblestrutting, and the pig may raise up on his hind legs, ready for attack.
+Chattering can become louder and angrier and, at its worst, is accompanied by raised hackles and rumble strutting.
+Finally, the pig may raise up on his hind legs, ready for attack.
 Back away.

 Another noise you may hear from an angry or threatened piggy is hissing.
-Teeth barring and hissing often go together, and you may even notice your guinea pig's fur is fluffed up and poofy; your friend is trying to look bigger and more threatening (as far as guinea pigs can look big and threatening).
+Teeth barring and hissing often go together.
+You may even notice your guinea pig's fur is fluffed up and poofy.
+Your cavy friend is trying to look bigger and more threatening (as far as guinea pigs can look big and terrifying).
 The head may be tossed up, and the front legs in a wide stance.
 A fight is brewing... separate those piggies!

-If you ever hear a shriek, run to your friend with phone in hand and be ready to go to the vet.
-Your guinea pig has been injured, through accident or attack, and needs help immediately.
+If you ever hear a shriek, run to your piggy friend with the phone in hand and be ready to go to the vet.
+Your guinea pig has been injured by an accident or attack and needs immediate help.
 A shriek is an emergency... don’t wait to find out what has happened.

 Guinea pig communication isn’t just sounds and noises, though.
 It includes postures and gestures, too.
-Watching your guinea pig's body language can tell you tons about what they are thinking and feeling, and you’ll start to recognize how they combine all kinds of vocalizations and body language to get their point across.
+Watching your guinea pig's body language can tell you tons about their thoughts and feelings.
+You'll start to recognize how they combine all kinds of vocalizations and body language to get their point across.